SVendittelli/MMM-fitbit/README.md

 Troubleshooting
 ---
 ### General help
-Add `debug: true` to your module config, and restart MagicMirror.
+For more information in the logs, add `debug: true` to your module config, and restart MagicMirror.

+If you are being rate-limited, or do not have a Fitbit account, you can add `test: true` to return dummy data.
+This can be helpful for development.

 ### Invalid refresh token
 If you are getting `oauthlib.oauth2.rfc6749.errors.InvalidGrantError: (invalid_grant)` when running `get_data.py`, it likely means that your access token has expired and your refresh token is not the latest one associated with your account.
 Try running `setup_access.py` again, and seeing if this helps.